gjun305/Getting-and-Cleaning-Data---Course-project/README.md

 # Getting-and-Cleaning-Data---Course-project
 Course project

-In this project, what I do is to follow every step that instructor told us to do.

 To complete step 1 'Merges the training and the test sets to create one data set.', I need to first merge X_train.txt and Y_train.txt to create training data set, then merge X_test.txt and Y_test.txt to have test data set.
 Then I merge variable 'subject' separately